Aaditya-ops-cpu/Improved-Text-utility-react-app/README.md

 TextUtils is a simple and easy-to-use web application built with React for manipulating your text.
 It provides a clean, modern interface with dark mode support, allowing you to quickly perform common text operations.

+Note - press on textUtils in navbar to begin

 ## ✨ Features

 * **Convert to Uppercase:** Instantly transforms all text to uppercase.